-- Encourages Boldness – Creating a culture of affirmation and a safe culture to learn from mistakes is healthy.
+- Encourages Boldness – Creating a culture of affirmation and safe culture to learn from mistakes is healthy.

-- Affirms And Celebrates Competence – Give as much or more attention to affirmation as to correction.
+- Affirms And Celebrates Competence – Give as much or more attention to affirmation as to the correction.
 Celebrate often!

 - Respects The Individual – Effective leadership is based on effective relationships.

 - Avoids Micromanaging – This is the ultimate team killer!
 It’s not good.